LaurentChardon/Octane-install/README.md

 ```
     Inst> No conflicts

 And then installation should proceed
+When done, reset the console to graphics mode

 ## Post install tips